 Our Privacy Commitment

 We provide a wide range of products and services.
-To do this, we need to collect, store, use and disclose information.
+To do this, we need to collect, store, use and disclose information, including personal information.

 Our Privacy Statement

-We may need to update our policy from time to time but if we do, we’ll post the updated version on our Winterhalter Website.
+We may need to update our Privacy Statement from time to time and if we do, we will post the updated version on our Winterhalter website (Website).

 What information do we collect?

-The types of information we collect depends on how you use our products and services as well as the relationship we have with you as a customer.
+The types of Personal Information we collect depends on how you use our products and services as well as the relationship we have with you as a customer.

-The information collected can include your name, date of birth, contact details (including address, email address, phone number or mobile telephone number), occupation, driver's licence number, username or password and financial information (such as credit card or bank account numbers).
+The Personal Information collected can include your name, date of birth, contact details (including address, email address, phone number or mobile telephone number), occupation, driver's licence number, username or password and financial information (such as credit card or bank account numbers).